discord-jda/JDA-Website/docs/using-jda/getting-started.md

     [ ![Download](https://img.shields.io/maven-central/v/net.dv8tion/JDA?color=blue) ](https://github.com/discord-jda/JDA/releases/latest)

-3. Create [`JDABuilder`](https://docs.jda.wiki/net/dv8tion/jda/api/JDABuilder.html) instance with token
+3. Create [`JDABuilder`](https://docs.jda.wiki/net/dv8tion/jda/api/JDABuilder.html) instance, using the static methods and your token

+    !!! tip

+        It is often better to load your token in from an external file or environment variable, especially if you plan on publishing the source code.

+4. Enable the "Message content intent" on your bot's dashboard, and add the `MESSAGE_CONTENT` intent on your `JDABuilder`

+    While receiving messages is enabled by default, Discord requires an additional **privileged** intent for the content of the message.

-4. Build JDA using `JDABuilder.build()`
+5. Build JDA using `JDABuilder.build()`

     ```java
     public static void main(String[] arguments) throws Exception
     {
-        JDA api = JDABuilder.createDefault(BOT_TOKEN).build();
+        JDA api = JDABuilder.createDefault(BOT_TOKEN)
+                            .enableIntents(GatewayIntent.MESSAGE_CONTENT)
+                            .build();
     }
     ```
-    !!! tip
+    !!! note
-        It is often better to load your token in from an external file or environment variable, especially if you plan on publishing the source code.
+        You must not build JDA more than once.

 ## Making a Ping-Pong Protocol